rocket-pool/docs.rocketpool.net/docs/en/node-staking/responsibilities.md

 ## How Rocket Pool Nodes Work

-Unlike solo stakers, who are required to put 32 ETH up for deposit to create a new validator, Rocket Pool nodes only need to deposit 8 ETH per validator (called "bond ETH").
+Unlike solo stakers, who are required to put 32 ETH up for deposit to create a new validator, Rocket Pool nodes only need to deposit 4 ETH per validator (called "bonded ETH").
-This will be coupled with 24 ETH from the staking pool (called "borrowed ETH", which comes from liquid staker deposits in exchange for rETH) to create a new validator.
+This will be coupled with 28 ETH from the staking pool (called "borrowed ETH", which comes from liquid staker deposits in exchange for rETH) to create a new megapool validator.
-This new validator belongs to a **minipool**.

-To the Beacon chain, a minipool looks exactly the same as a normal validator.
+To the Beacon chain, a megapool validator looks exactly the same as a normal validator.
 It has the same responsibilities, same rules it must follow, same rewards, and so on.
-The only difference is in how the minipool was created on the execution layer, and how withdrawals work when the node operator decides to voluntarily exit the minipool.
+The only difference is in how the megapool validator was created on the execution layer, and how withdrawals work when the node operator decides to voluntarily exit the megapool validator.
 All of the creation, withdrawing, and rewards delegation is handled by Rocket Pool's **smart contracts** on the Ethereum chain.
 This makes it completely decentralized.

 A Rocket Pool **Node** is a single computer with an Ethereum wallet that was registered with Rocket Pool's smart contracts.
-The node can then create as many minipools as it can afford, all running happily on the same machine together.
+The node can then create as many megapool validators as it can afford, all running happily on the same machine together.
-**A single Rocket Pool node can run many, many minipools.**
+**A single Rocket Pool node can run many, many megapool validators.**
-Each minipool has a negligible impact on overall system performance; some people have been able to run hundreds of them on a single node.
+Each megapool validator has a negligible impact on overall system performance; some people have been able to run hundreds of them on a single node.

-A minipool's upfront cost is 8 ETH.
-In addition, a node operator may stake RPL to their node to qualify for additional rewards and to gain voting power within the protocol DAO.
+A megapool validator's upfront cost is 4 ETH.
+In addition, a node operator may optionally stake RPL to their node to qualify for additional rewards and to gain voting power within the protocol DAO.

 ## Rocket Pool Node Operators